22 September 2025

 Nope, prosperity gospel folks aren’t worshiping God.
 Really he’s a means to an end, and that end is wealth.
 They’re Mammonists.
 Whether they think God’s got a mansion and a crown waiting for them up in heaven, or they think God’s gonna get them a Bentley and an Apple Watch here on earth, they’re following him for the bling.
 They’re proclaiming their ideas to an impoverished world because hopeful Christians who believe their tripe will send them donations, and these contributions fund their lifestyle.
 They’re exploiting the poor, same as plutocrats who make 10,000 times what their underpaid employees do.
 They irritate God just as much.

-Look, I have no problem with billionaires, or with preachers who make really good salaries.
-But like I said, God gives his people wealth so we can spread his kingdom.
-Hoarding it spreads nothing.
 And one of the surest signs we’re dealing with a Mammonist instead of a Christ-follower, is when people justify this sort of behavior.
-I’ve heard many a Mammonist misquote Jesus’s story of the Vineyard Employer, “Isn’t this my money, to do with as I please?”
-Mt 20.15 They ignore the reason the employer said this: To justify his generosity, not his miserliness.
+I’ve heard many a Mammonist misquote Jesus’s story of the Equal-Pay Vineyard, “Isn’t this my money, to do with as I please?”
+Mt 20.15 They miss the whole reason the employer said this: To justify his generosity, not his miserliness.
 In Jesus’s culture, the only one who really owns everything is God.
 And it just so happens, the employer in Jesus’s story represents God.
 It is his money, to do with as he pleases—and it pleases him to be generous, and it pleases him when his children are likewise cheerful givers.
 2Co 9.7